w3c/sdw/bp/GeoPose.md

 The combination of position and orientation with 6 degrees of freedom of objects in computer graphics and robotics are usually referred to as the object’s “pose.”
 Pose can be expressed as being in relation to other objects and/or to the user.
 Some part of the object must be recognized as the anchor (or origin) of the position.
 When a pose is defined relative to a geographical frame of reference or coordinate system, it will be called a geographically-anchored pose, or GeoPose for short.

+When a person seeks to view spatial data on the web, they may wish to see information or a map in position and oriented with respect to the observer (or another view point).
+Providing the view point's location and orientation with respect to a desired person, place or a thing (which also has a GeoPose) will permit the resulting perspective to accurately reflect the observer and the focus of attention in their respective positions and orientations.

-Unfortunately, there is no standard for universally expressing the pose in a manner which can be interpreted and used by modern computing platforms.
+Unfortunately, there is no standard for universally expressing the geographically-anchored pose in a manner which can be interpreted and used by modern computing platforms.

 The purpose of the GeoPose SWG is to develop a standard for geographically-anchored pose (GeoPose) with 6 degrees of freedom referenced to one or more standardized Coordinate Reference Systems (CRSs).